getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 ## Network

-Specify the networking options used by Nelson, including the network interface the JVM binds too, port binding, and the address Nelson advertises in its API.
+Specify the networking options used by Nelson, including the network interface to which the JVM binds, port binding, and the address Nelson advertises in its API.

 * [network.bind-host](#network-bind-host)
 * [network.bind-port](#network-bind-port)